CesiumGS/cesium-unity/README.md

 dotnet run --project Build~
 ```

+On success, the built .tar.gz package is found in the root directory of the project (e.g. `c:\cesium\CesiumForUnityBuildProject`).

 ### :green_book:License

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Cesium for Unity is free to use for both commercial and non-commercial use.